-The parish church is that of St. Cuthbert, and although 'renovated' in the late nineteenth century it still retains its Norman arched doorway.
+The parish church is that of St. Cuthbert, and although 'renovated' in the late nineteenth century still retains its Norman arched doorway.
 It recently celebrated eight hundred years of Christian worship.
-It has a daughter church, The Church of the Good Shepherd, at Grizebeck.
-Non-Conformist establishments appeared with the influx of workers to the quarries in the nineteenth century and there is now a Methodist Church, a Church of Christ and a Gospel Hall all of which are well supported.
-There is good ecumenical co-operation between these Churches.
+It had a daughter church, The Church of the Good Shepherd, at Grizebeck.
+Non-Conformist establishments appeared with the influx of workers to the quarries in the nineteenth century being a Methodist Church, a Church of Christ and a Gospel Hall (now closed).
+There has always been good ecumenical co-operation between these Churches.